Battle Royale II: Requiem: Reception

 Requiem received generally negative reviews from film critics.
-The film received a rating of 30% at Rotten Tomatoes with a classification of "rotten", based on ten reviews.
+The film received a rating of 30% at Rotten Tomatoes based on 10 reviews, and an average rating of 5.4/10.
 Many of the reviewers criticized the film for being inferior to the original, having a contrived, confusing plot line, its controversial, provocative sentiments, and generally bad acting.

 Ilya Garger of Time said that while the film has more "bullets, bombs and dramatic battlefield deaths" than its predecessor had, the sequel does not have the "who'll-die-next-and-how suspense."
 Garger described the characters in Battle Royale II as "a simpler breed" who join forces to defeat the adults.
 One of the few positive reviews was from Jamie Russell of BBC who stated that the film "scrapes by on the strength of its startlingly subversive political commentary," wearing "its anti-American sentiments on its sleeve."
 Despite criticizing it for being "torturously overlong, resoundingly clunky and full of a bloated sense of its own importance," it concluded that "its decision to cast its heroes as teenage Al Qaeda-style terrorists fighting against a fascistic adult America is staggeringly bold."

 Music

 The sequel's soundtrack has more original work by Masamichi Amano and fewer classical pieces.
 One of them, Farewell to the Piano, is played by Shiori Kitano herself during the film.

-The song from the opening credits is "Dies Irae", taken from the Verdi Requiem.
+The song from the opening credits is "Dies Irae", taken from the Verdi's Requiem.

 The end title song is by the Japanese punk band Stance Punks.
 The song "Mayonaka Shounen Totsugeki Dan" features on their first full-length, self-titled album.